ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ### Learning Goals

-When presenting functional programming or OCaml, it is often said: “Functions are treated as first-class citizens”.
+When presenting functional programming or OCaml, it is often said: “Functions are treated as first-class citizens.”
 This may not be helpful (it wasn't to me).
 The goal of this tutorial is to acquire the capabilities implied and entailed by this sentence.
 In turn, this should explain than sentence.
 - Write all kinds of definitions, for all kinds of values, in all different ways
 - Accurately assess the scope of any definition
 - Avoid being fooled by shadowed definitions and scopes
-- Explain what a closure is and why it is named like that
+- Explain what a closure is and why it is so named
-- partially apply functions, create closures and pass them as values
+- Partially apply functions, create closures, and pass them as values
 - Curry and uncurry functions
 - Use the `unit` type as a function parameter or return value, when needed

 ### Chatting with OCaml

-This tutorial is supposed to be played using Utop.
-Code samples are intended to be pasted in this top-level.
+This tutorial is shown using the UTop toplevel.
+Code samples are intended to be copied/pasted into UTop.
 The reader should write variants around the examples provided to strengthen understanding.
-Although others may be used, we assume Utop.
+Although other toplevels may be used, we recommend UTop.
 The topics discussed are not limited to interactive execution of OCaml expressions.
 However, we believe they are easier to understand within the dynamics of interaction with the OCaml interpreter.

 ### Touch Base on Double Semicolon

-When using Utop to interact with the OCaml interpreter, lines ending with double semicolons trigger the parsing, type-checking and evaluation of everything typed between the prompt and the double semicolon, it may have several lines.
-The interpretation of that double semicolon isn't made by the OCaml interpreter, it is made by Utop, the OCaml toplevel.
+When using UTop to interact with the OCaml interpreter, lines ending with double semicolons trigger the parsing, type-checking, and evaluation of everything typed between the prompt and the double semicolon.
+Please not this may span several lines.
+The interpretation of that double semicolon isn't made by the OCaml interpreter; it is made by Utop, the OCaml toplevel.
 Once the evaluation of a double semicolon terminated entry is over, the REPL waits for another piece of input.

 Nevertheless, the double semicolon `;;` is a valid token in the OCaml syntax.
-It has no meaning, it is a [no-op](https://en.wikipedia.org/wiki/NOP_(code)).
+It has no meaning; it is a [no-op](https://en.wikipedia.org/wiki/NOP_(code)).
 It is ignored and never needed.
 In OCaml source code files meant to be compiled or interpreted as scripts, double semicolons can and should be avoided.
 This is a means to avoid double semicolumns required by the toplevel to raise errors when using the compiler.

-## Non Function Values
+## Non-Function Values

 ### Values

 Like most functional programming languages, OCaml is an [expression-oriented programming language](https://en.wikipedia.org/wiki/Expression-oriented_programming_language).
-There are no statements, i.e. syntactical constructions made to produce a computation of some sort.
+There are no statements, i.e., syntactical constructions made to produce some sort of computation.
 Jumps are examples of statements.
 Computations triggered by OCaml are written as expressions.
 Once completed, they produce a value, which has a type.
-Here are a few examples of expressions, their type and resulting values.
+Here are a few examples of expressions, their type, and resulting values.

 ```ocaml
 # "Everything has a value, every value has a type";;